llm-bible/llm-bible.github.io/_publications/jeong2023chatbot.markdown

 ---
 layout: publication
-title: "Chatbot Is Not All You Need: Information-rich Prompting For More Realistic Responses"
+title: Chatbot Is Not All You Need: Information-rich Prompting For More Realistic Responses
 authors: Jeong Seokhoon, Makhmud Assentay
 conference: "Arxiv"
 year: 2023